LtdJorge/cpp-base64/README.md

 Simple base64 encoder/decoder.
 Accepts input from STDIN and outputs to STDOUT, specially useful for piping files.

-The master branch is unmodified from the forked project, use the other branches.
 Original by [René Nyffenegger](https://renenyffenegger.ch)

 ## Usage